Bruno Weber Park: Legal and financial situation

-However, notwithstanding that the park temporarily was closed, the interest in the population is huge, and to succeed, a new board of trustees was formed, but also the financial base needs to be improved; due to the structural and financial problems, the former trustees stepped in for one, and therefore the closure of the park was proclaimed in autumn 2014.
+However, notwithstanding that the park was temporarily closed, the interest in the population is huge, and to succeed, a new board of trustees was formed, but also the financial base needs to be improved; due to the structural and financial problems, the former trustees stepped in for one, and therefore, the closure of the park was proclaimed in autumn 2014.

-Bruno Weber Park is saved, titled Schweiz aktuell its broadcast on 13 January 2015, but the financial situation remains tense, and the new board of trustees is looking for more sponsors.
-The three-person board of trustees, presides by Mrs Isabelle Cart, owns the full confidence by the Weber family.
+Bruno Weber Park is saved, titled Schweiz aktuell, was broadcast on 13 January 2015, but the financial situation remains tense, and the new board of trustees is looking for more sponsors.
+The three-person board of trustees, presided by Mrs Isabelle Cart, has the full confidence of the Weber family.
 The master plan presented on 31 March 2015 includes the renovation of the cement sculptures of the water garden within the next two years, hence, temporarily some of the sculptures are not accessible to the public when the park was re-opened on 4 April 2015, and, despite the entry fee had to be raised.
-The renovation of the infrastructure and the consolidation of the financial base are set on the schedule of the new board of trustees to 2018 respectively 2022.
+The renovation of the infrastructure and the consolidation of the financial base are set on the schedule of the new board of trustees to 2018, respectively, 2022.
 As of September 2015, the canton of Aargau still stops its financial support, unless a master plan will be presented by the board of trustees.
 The sculptures and structures, exposed for decades to wind and weather, must be rehabilitated, by overall an investment requirement of 2 to 2.5 million Swiss Francs; at least 250,000 Swiss Francs immediately, and additional 200,000 Swiss Francs a year are needed for longtime operation of the Bruno Weber Park.